|

 performance of the PLLs under worst-case operating conditions (i.e.

-worst-case operating frequency, supply voltage, and temperature,
+worst-case operating frequency, process condition, supply voltage, and temperature,

 and 10% VDD low-frequency supply/substrate noise) with appropriate